 Montreal’s amazing Kaia Kater returns to The Carleton to celebrate the release of her Grenades album with a performance on Sunday, November 25th.
 Show time is 8 PM and tickets are only $15 advanced or $20 at the door.
-We’ll be announcing an opening act shortly but, in the meantime, get your tickets for this singular artist NOW!
+Our own Leanne Hoffman will be opening the show.
+Get your tickets for this singular artist NOW!

 A Montreal-born Grenadian-Canadian, Kaia Kater grew up between two worlds: her family’s deep ties to folk music and the years she spent soaking up Appalachian music in West Virginia.
 Her old-time banjo-picking skills, deft arrangements, and songwriting abilities have landed her in the spotlight in North America and the UK, garnering critical acclaim from outlets such as NPR, CBC Radio, Rolling Stone, BBC Music, and No Depression.